tadyatha om gate gate paragate parasamgate bodhi svaha

 I am experiencing a crisis of faith in Hinduism and questioning the existence of GOD.
 I am emotionally troubled and I need answers.
 Please help me.
 Thank you.

-You are correct: Jyotisha is a guideline.
+You are correct: Jyotishavidya is a guideline.
 It works about 99% of the time.
-The reason Jyotisha works is that most people are sleepwalking through life, and most people do not use their conscious intelligence to make creative choices.
+The reason the samayavidya works = most people are sleepwalking through life, and most people do not use their conscious intelligence to make creative choices.

 If people would learn to use their conscious mind, and listen to the advice * in meditation * from their subconscious mind (intuition) and act on that intuition using their conscious rational mind, then the principles of Jyotisha would not work very well because there would be too much individual creativity.

-But luckily for us working Jyotishi, most people do what they are told to do, fear what they are told to fear, believe what they are told to believe, and look outside for truth.
-Therefore Jyotisha works very well.
-In fact, the more a person is trapped in materialism and fear, the more accurate is their Jyotisha prediction.
+But luckily for us working Jyotiṣika, most people do what they are told to do, fear what they are told to fear, believe what they are told to believe, and look outside of themselves for tangible truth.
+Therefore, Jyotishavidya works very well.
+In fact, the more a person is trapped in superstitious materialism and fear, the more accurate may be the Jyotishavidya prediction for their nativity.

 Again, if people would look inside for truth, they would see quickly that most of the things of which they are afraid are not real.
 Outside reality is only a mirror.
-However so long as people look outside themselves for truth and power, rather than looking inside where the divine creative intelligence resides, all Jyotisha will have excellent job security!
+However, so long as people look outside themselves for truth and power, rather than looking inside where the divine creative intelligence resides, all Jyotiṣika may have excellent job security!

-You will marry the person( s ) whom you chose to marry.
-That decision you made regarding whom to marry indeed occurred before you took birth.
+You will marry the person(s) whom you chose to marry.
+That decision you made regarding whom to marry indeed occurred before you took terrestrial birth.
 Similar to all other encoded choices, the choice of a marriage partner is a default pre-programmed choice that most people follow instinctively during each incarnation.

 Imagine if you are standing in front of a mirror and you are making a frowning face.
 Try to use your fingers to push up the mouth-corners of the face in the mirror.
 Go ahead, push on the mirror and try to make that mirror smile.
 What?
 The mirror does not change even when you are trying your very best to push it and force something to happen?
 What if you keep frowning but you pray - very hard - for the mirror to smile?
 Now, make the decision to smile.
 What?
 The mirror is smiling now?